Beyond Westminster

 We have learnt just how much more we are capable of.
 Everyone will feel able to do more than they did before.

-The Conservative government have seen a marked decrease in the support and services available to people with learning disabilities/difficulties.
+Years of Conservative government have produced a marked decrease in the support and services available to people with learning disabilities/difficulties.